Does Daylight Saving Time Affect Sleep Patterns?

 While most people expect to enjoy more light and get extra sleep, DST can actually impact your sleep cycle.
-You may wonder why exactly we change the time and how can you prepare for changes you could experience.
+You may wonder why we change the time exactly and how you can prepare for changes you could experience.
 We have a few tips that can help you better adjust!

 Daylight Saving Time: What & Why?

-Germany was the first country to practice DST which started in 1916.
+Germany was the first country to practice DST, which started in 1916.
 The U.S. soon followed and implemented it in 1918 as a way to conserve fuel during World War I. A few key dates that highlight the evolution of DST include:

 • 1942 – 1945: DST was enforced during WWII